hackforla/CivicTechJobs/CONTRIBUTING.md

 ### Making Issues

+To create an issue as a member of our team, locate the appropriate template for your issue from the [new issue screen](https://github.com/hackforla/CivicTechJobs/issues/new/choose).
+Typically, you will not go wrong with [Blank Issue](https://github.com/hackforla/CivicTechJobs/issues/new?assignees=&labels=&template=blank-issue.md&title=) or the [form version](https://github.com/hackforla/CivicTechJobs/issues/new?assignees=&labels=&template=blank-issue-form.yml).
+If you need help, feel free to consult your development lead or other members of the team.

 ### Resolving Issues

+###### Note: Before you start, make sure to visit out [installation instructions]() to set up your development environment.

 1. Find a developer issue to work on from our [prioritized backlog](https://github.com/hackforla/CivicTechJobs/projects/1#column-10928271).
-(Hint: look for the 'frontend' or 'backend' label)
+(Hint: look for the 'frontend' or 'backend' label).
+The size label will signal the amount of work the issue might involve, with a higher number indicating greater work.
 2. Assign yourself to the issue.
 (Hint: see [step 4](https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users#assigning-an-individual-issue-or-pull-request).)
 3. Move the issue from the prioritized backlog to the [in progress](https://github.com/hackforla/CivicTechJobs/projects/1#column-10928272) column.
 (Hint, see [step 5](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/tracking-work-with-project-boards/adding-issues-and-pull-requests-to-a-project-board#adding-issues-and-pull-requests-to-a-project-board-from-the-sidebar).)
 4. [From your local repo, create a branch off of main.](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)